oxidecomputer/usdt/README.md

 On toolchains prior to 1.59, inline asm was [not available][asm-issue] without the feature being enabled.
 This applies to code _calling_ the probe macros, in addition to `usdt` where they are implemented.
 Those generated probe macros must be in a module that is either built with a >=1.59 toolchain or where the `feature(asm)` configuration is present.
-On MacOS where the linker is involved in USDT probe creation, the `asm_sym` feature is required, making use of a nightly compiler required there.

 #### Toolchain versions and the `asm_sym` feature

+On macOS (where the linker is involved in USDT probe creation) on toolchains prior to 1.66, the `asm_sym` feature is required (in addition to `asm` in nightly toolchains prior to November 2021;
-In addition, the `asm` feature was [recently][asm-feature-flags] broken out into several more fine-grained features.
-Though it's great that inline assembly is being stabilized, a downside of this that an additional feature flag is required on macOS platforms, `asm_sym`.
-This can be included just on that platform, e.g., with `#![cfg_attr(target_os = "macos", feature(asm_sym))]`, or unconditionally on all platforms.
+see [this issue][asm-feature-flags]).
+For such a toolchain, this feature can be included just on macOS e.g., with `#![cfg_attr(target_os = "macos", feature(asm_sym))]`, or unconditionally on all platforms.

-The addition of this new feature presents an unfortunate problem.
+The addition of the `asm_sym` feature presents an unfortunate problem.
 It is no longer possible to compile the `usdt` crate (or any crate defining probes) with a toolchain from before that feature was added _and_ after its addition.
 In the former case, we'd get errors about an unknown feature should we include the `asm_sym` feature, and we'd get errors about functionality behind a feature gate from later compilers should we omit the feature.

+Fortunately with the stabilization of `asm_sym` in 1.66, using this crate should become much simpler.

 ## References